-Instead of answering him through the medium of email personally, I thought it wise to write a post on the same subject since this kind of question may or must be arising in other seekers’ mind also.
-Many of us after reading self searching spiritual texts want to know how can our Atman be known.
-That should in true sense be the aim of an ideal seeker on his voyage of seeking, furthermore that also happens to be the exact essence of pursuing spirituality.
-If you have read the question carefully, there are two questions as I can see, that have been asked here and that there are two parts that need to be answered.
+Instead of answering him through email directly, I thought it wise to write a post on the same subject since this kind of question may or must be arising in other seekers’ minds also.
+Many of us after reading self searching spiritual texts want to know how can our Atman or Self be known.
+That should in true sense be the aim of an ideal seeker on his voyage of seeking; furthermore it happens to be the exact essence of pursuing spirituality also.
+If you have read the question carefully, there are two questions as I can see, that have been asked here and there are two parts that need to be answered.

 Both the questions are interrelated and interdependent.
 The answer to how to live in this world is incorporated in the following text.
-As there cannot be one line answer to such an intricate question therefore I am going to tell in detail about the pre-qualifications, stages & process of knowing Atman, the three factors that play major role in knowing what is Atman and what should be our attitude and perspective towards our current life or divine plan and finally stages of ecstasy or divine bliss after knowing Atman called Samadhi.
+I am going to lay open in detail about the pre-qualifications, stages & process of knowing Atman, the three factors that play major role in knowing what is Atman and what should be our attitude and perspective towards our current life or divine plan.
+And finally, the stages of ecstasy or divine bliss after knowing Atman called Samadhi.

 I first of all bow down to them in all my humility and reverence.
-Swami Shaligram’s unlimited compassionate grace, personal touch in grooming me and continuous attention has made me richer and fuller as never before.
-My many, many pranams to my gurus whose incessant inspiration, light and knowledge has flown in me through their words, visions and gentle perceptions and has made this post a reality!!!
-I hope you will enjoy the sweetness of honey words that I have collected for you and will benefit in all possible ways.
+Swami Nityananda and Swami Shaligram’s unlimited compassionate grace, personal touch in grooming me and continuous attention has made me richer and fuller as never before.
+My many, many pranams to my Gurus whose incessant protection, love, inspiration, light and knowledge has flown in me through their words, visions and gentle perceptions continuously in years.